Diversity in swimming: Dorothy Dandridge Pool Show (Las Vegas, NV)

+Swimming at historically black colleges and universities

 Howard University

 As far back as the 1920s, African American swim coach Clarence Pendleton made significant efforts to have the Howard University swim team nationally recognized and award the team the ability to compete with other swim teams.
 By 1933 he was no longer coaching the team but returned to Howard to give a talk about swimming.
 In the 1950s, while recreational facilities were still segregated in Washington, D.C., Pendleton worked as a superintendent for the "colored" facilities.
-Despite continued employment in aquatics and recreational jobs, Pendlton Sr. and his wife struggled financially due to segretation.
+Despite continued employment in aquatics and recreational jobs, Pendlton Sr. and his wife struggled financially due to segregation.
 Pendleton Sr. instilled a strong work ethic in his son, Clarence M. Pendleton Jr., who also coached the Howard Swim team.
-Pendleton, Jr., who was also known as Penny, was quoted as saying his father was a strict disciplinarian who highly valued education and frequently told his son, "If you don't think, you stink."
-In 1965, Pendleton, Jr. traveled to Egypt to coach and mentor Egyptian athletes.
+Pendleton Jr., who was also known as Penny, was quoted as saying his father was a strict disciplinarian who highly valued education and frequently told his son, "If you don't think, you stink."
+In 1965, Pendleton Jr. traveled to Egypt to coach and mentor Egyptian athletes.
 In the 1980s, Pendleton's son controversially served as chair of the United States Commission on Civil Rights under President Ronald Reagan.

 Howard University is the only HBCU Division 1 team in the United States.
 As a team that is composed of almost all black swimmers, they are actively fighting the stereotype that black people are less capable swimmers.
 This assumption along with the fact that minority Americans are twice as likely to drown than white Americans have prompted the Howard team to fight this problem.
 Occasionally, the team, Sigma Gamma Rho sorority, and Olympians Maritza McClendon and Cullen Jones have worked together to provide free swim clinics to kids in the DC community.